 By 1964, 94 students had registered for classes and 16 pastors served as part-time faculty.
 At that time, the distance education curriculum, prepared by Witty, was approved by the Board of Trustees and offered to the public.
 That ground-breaking, non-traditional, theological education method attracted thousands of students, both in the United States and in many foreign countries.
 Since 1976, a faculty of full-time professors has served the institution.

-In 1968, Luther Rice Seminary purchased property from the Central Baptist Church and returned the same property to the church as a gift when the Administrative Building at 1050 Hendricks Avenue was purchased in 1970.
-Later, classrooms were established in the Instructional Building located on Prudential Drive.
+In 1968, Luther Rice Seminary purchased property from Central Baptist Church then returned the same property to the church as a gift when the administrative building at 1050 Hendricks Avenue was purchased in 1970.
+Later, classrooms were established in the instructional building located on Prudential Drive.
 The Smith Library, constructed on Home Street, was opened for use in the spring of 1982.
-All properties were purchased and constructed debt free.
+All properties were purchased and constructed without incurring any debt.

 |First building purchased in 1970, on Hendricks Avenue.|

-In May, 1992, the first graduating class in Metro Atlanta crossed the stage to receive their degrees.
-A church building and five acres of property were donated to Luther Rice and in late 1991 the Seminary moved its main campus to this new location.
-The first new building, Williams Hall, named after the second president, Dr. Gene Williams, who oversaw the move to Atlanta, was opened in 1992.
-In that same year Williams became Chancellor and Dr. James Bryant was named President.
-In May, 1994, Dr. James Flanagan was inaugurated the third president of Luther Rice and continues in that role today.
+In May of 1992, the first graduating class in Metro Atlanta crossed the stage to receive their degrees.
+A church building and five acres of property were donated to Luther Rice, and in late 1991, the Seminary moved its main campus to this new location.
+The first new building, Williams Hall (named after the second president, Dr. Gene Williams, who oversaw the move to Atlanta) was opened in 1992.
+In that same year, Williams became Chancellor and Dr. James Bryant was named President.
+In May of 1994, Dr. James Flanagan was inaugurated as the third president of Luther Rice and continues to serve in that role today.

 The current main academic building, Woodlawn Hall, which houses classrooms and the Smith Library, was constructed and opened in 2007.
 The building was made possible by a generous donation from Woodlawn Baptist Church, which was in Decatur, Georgia.